 All IPoly sophomores and juniors are required to take the PSAT on a school day in October.
 The scores from all juniors will be used to determine if they qualify for the National Merit Scholarship.
-The PSAT-NMSQT is usually a good indicator of how the student will perform on the SAT and ACT.
+The PSAT-NMSQT is often a good indicator of how the student will perform on the SAT and ACT.
 Eleventh grade students who score exceptionally high may qualify for the National Merit Scholarship Program or other financial aid programs.

-In addition to regular section scores, you'll be given Cross-test scores which analyze questions across the three subject areas and separate them into a score for Analysis in History/Social Studies and a score for Analysis in Science.
-Each of these scores ranges from 6 to 36 as well.
-The subject areas are broken down into six additional subscores measured on a scale of 1-15.
+In addition to regular section scores, students will be given Cross-test scores which analyze questions across the three subject areas and separate them into a score for Analysis in History/Social Studies and a score for Analysis in Science.
+Each of these scores ranges from 6 to 36.
+The subject areas are broken down into six additional subscores.